marcomaroni-github/twitter-to-bluesky/README.md

 ## Getting started

-1. The first step is to obtain the archive of your tweets from the X/Twitter app.
+1. The first step is to obtain the archive of your tweets from the X/Twitter.
 2. Then open the `tweets.js` file in the archive `data` sub folder by changing the first line from `window.YTD.tweets.part0 = [` to `[`, save the file as `twwet.json`.
 3. Install Typescript: `npm i -g typescript`
 4. Install Node.js: `npm i -g ts-node`
 5. Create an .env file in the project folder by setting the following variables:
-        BLUESKY_USERNAME = username into which you want to import the tweets (e.g. "test.bsky.social")
+        `BLUESKY_USERNAME` = username into which you want to import the tweets (e.g. "test.bsky.social")
-        BLUESKY_PASSWORD = account password created via App Password (eg. "pwd123") ARCHIVE_FOLDER = full path to the folder containing the X/Twitter archive (e.g. "C:/Temp/twitter-archive")
+        `BLUESKY_PASSWORD` = account password created via App Password (eg. "pwd123") `ARCHIVE_FOLDER` = full path to the folder containing the X/Twitter archive (e.g. "C:/Temp/twitter-archive")
-7. Compile your project by running: `npm run compile`

 ## Running the script
-1. You can run the script locally: `npm start` or `npm run start_log` to write an import.log file.
+You can run the script locally: `npm start` or `npm run start_log` to write an import.log file.

+**I highly recommend trying to simulate the import first and import a small range of tweets, using the additional parameters documented below.**

+### Optional environment parameters

+Additionally you can set these environment variables to customize behavior:

+`SIMULATE` = if set to "1" simulates the import by counting the tweets and indicating the estimated import time.
+`MIN_DATE` = indicates the minimum date of tweets to import, ISO format (e.g. '2011-01-01' or '2011-02-09T10:30:49.000Z' )
+`MAX_DATE` = indicates the maximum date of tweets to import, ISO format (e.g. '2012-01-01' or '2014-04-09T12:36:49.328Z'),